Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "A dog?
 That’s no substitute, come on!"
 Powell laughed.

 "No?
-I can be kind of a bitch in the mornings…" Rylee chuckled with him.
+I can be kind of a bitch in the mornings..."
+Rylee chuckled with him.
 "But yeah.
 Get yourself the biggest, goofiest, smartest dog you can find - a dog worthy of the SOR.
 The lads’ll love him."

-"...We could do with a mascot, I suppose…" Powell mused.
+"...We could do with a mascot, I suppose..."
+Powell mused.

 "Good!
 I look forward to meeting him."
 Rylee gave him a hug and a kiss on the cheek.
 "I’d better go see what the general wants, anyway."

-"Rylee… take care of the Beef Brothers, will you?
-Seeing ‘em thrust into the spotlight like this… makes me uneasy."
+"Rylee... take care of the Beef Brothers, will you?
+Seeing ‘em thrust into the spotlight like this... makes me uneasy."

 "I know." she smiled.
 "I’ll look after them, promise."